scikit-learn-contrib/MAPIE/doc/theoretical_description_multilabel_classification.rst

 3.1.
 General settings
 ---------------------
-The settings here are the same as RCPS and CRC, we just need to introduce some new parameters:
+We are going to present the Learn Then Test framework The settings here are the same as RCPS and CRC, we just need to introduce some new parameters:

 - Let :math:`\Lambda` be a discretized for our :math:`\lambda`, meaning that :math:`\Lambda = \{\lambda_1, ..., \lambda_n\}`.